SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Levelinger
-### Imposter camp
+### Team Impostor
 When you make a kill, you gain 1 experience. <br>.
-When the experience level reaches a certain number, the level increases. <br> As the level increases, each imposter's special abilities become available. <br> In addition, the killcools accumulate while the levelers are doing their tasks. <br>
+When the experience level reaches a certain number, the level increases. <br> As the level increases, each Impostor's special abilities become available. <br> In addition, the killcools accumulate while the levelers are doing their tasks. <br>
 ### Game Settings
 | Name | Description